 The total return ranking reflects a mutual fund's historical total return performance compared with the total return of its peers.
 As an investor, you can use the total return ratings in conjunction with preservation and consistent return ratings to make an appropriate selection that balances your risk tolerance.

-A mutual fund ranked highly in consistent return, according to the Lipper rankings system, is a fund that shows superior consistency and risk-adjusted returns when compared to a group of similar funds.
+As discussed above, the Lipper ranking system ranks funds based on five criteria.
+A mutual fund ranked highly in "consistent return" is one that shows superior consistency and risk-adjusted returns when compared to a group of similar funds.
 A high consistent-return score in a mutual fund is attractive to investors who value a fund's year-to-year consistency.
-Some peer groups analyzed by Lipper, such as emerging market mutual funds, are inherently more volatile than others, and so a high consistent-return score in a volatile group may not be suitable for less risk-tolerant investors.
+Some peer groups analyzed by Lipper, such as emerging market mutual funds, are inherently more volatile than others.
+So, a high consistent-return score in a volatile group may not be suitable for less risk-tolerant investors.

 Lipper's funds ranking high in tax efficiency are those that most successfully postpone taxes.
-Often the holdings in these funds have a low turnover rate; that is, the manager does not sell holdings frequently, then buy other holdings.
+The holdings in these funds tend to have a low turnover rate.
 A high score in this category makes this fund more attractive to tax-conscious investors and those in high federal income tax brackets.

-A mutual fund with a high Lipper preservation score has demonstrated an ability to preserve capital in a variety of markets when compared with similar funds.
+Mutual funds with a high Lipper preservation score have demonstrated an ability to preserve capital in a variety of markets when compared with similar funds.
 Lipper cautions that equity funds historically have been more volatile than combination equity-income funds or fixed-income funds.